Look Both Ways *

-Jason Reynolds helps us gaze into the lives of a neighborhood of middle schoolers as they head home from school one day.
+We step right into the lives of these neighborhood kids as they head home from school one day.
 Ten sets of characters, ten blocks, ten stories.
-With each chapter, a short story in and of itself, the reader gains insight into the heart and soul of the students at Latimer Middle School.
-Eventually, the reader recognizes that these stories offer insight into the daily trials and tribulations of many, most, all middle school students.
+With each chapter, a short story in and of itself, the reader walks along the sidewalk, learning about the lives of the unforgettable characters from Latimer Middle School.

 Reynolds shows ten different ways to find the depth and dignity in our children, lying just beneath the swagger and sweat, backpacks and backtalk.
 It might be the friendship between Jasmine and TJ even though “boys and girls can’t just be friends.”
 Or the Low Cuts finding the courage to face the neighborhood pool hall filled with “old men, like scraggly human cigarettes with non-human cigarettes dangling from their mouths” – all to help one boy’s mom who could be the parent of any of them.
 It could be a broken skateboard leading to a boy’s confession to his mother, or an envelope with a joke inside – a gift for a Grandfather who’s memory is slipping away.
 And, it could also be a quickly grabbed fistful of roses, thorns and all, to show an emotion you can’t quite name.

 Jason Reynolds honors the humor, poetry, and kindness found in this age group that is too often characterized as angst-ridden and irritable.
 By meshing funny scenes with poignant ones, he captures the complexity of the middle school experience.
 Everyone’s story is different, everyone has a story to tell, and everyone’s story is more complicated than it first appears.